resources

 Good for - Understanding the differences between a fixed versus growth mindset.

-The Chimp Paradox, Prof Steve Peters
+The Chimp Paradox, Professor Steve Peters

 Good for - Understanding the breakdown of different parts of the brain, and how to explain human reactions, impulses and decision making, in a very relatable, digestible way.